Super-Skrull: Kl'rt

-The Super-Skrull's imprisonment shielded him from the effects of Zabyk's Disaster, when the Skrulls lost their shape-shifting ability.
-When the Skrull Empire falls into disarray, Kl'rt goes into hiding on Earth and later attacks the Fantastic Four.
-He escapes his imprisonment and resumes contact with the Skrull Empire.
-The Super-Skrull seeks to take Hulkling into protective custody because the latter has Skrullian heritage due to being the son of Anelle.
-He impersonates Hulkling (who wishes to remain on Earth) and returns to space able to spy on the Skrulls and the Kree who also have a stake in Hulkling's mixed parentage since the latter is the son of Mar-Vell.
+The Super-Skrull's imprisonment shields him from the effects of Zabyk's Disaster, which causes the Skrulls to lose their shapeshifting abilities.
+When the Skrull empire falls into disarray, Kl'rt goes into hiding on Earth and later attacks the Fantastic Four.
+He escapes his imprisonment and resumes contact with the Skrull empire.
+Super-Skrull later captures Teddy Altman, informing him that he is a Skrull-Kree hybrid.
+Teddy chooses to remain on Earth, refusing to join either species in space.
+Super-Skrull poses as Teddy and returns to space to spy on the Skrulls and the Kree.

-During the Annihilation War, Kl'rt tries to stop the destructive wave before it reaches the Skrull world, where his son was.
-After nearly being overwhelmed by the forces of Annihilus, he sacrifices himself by destroying the warship Harvester of Sorrow, however unable to save his son.
+During the Annihilation War, Kl'rt tries to stop the destructive wave before it reaches the Skrull world, where his son is.
+After nearly being overwhelmed by the forces of Annihilus, he sacrifices himself by destroying the warship Harvester of Sorrow, but is unable to save his son.
 Kl'rt meets Praxagora, a Negative Zone android who becomes his lover.
 His body is later recovered and revived.
-Kl'rt joins Ronan the Accuser and Zak-Del to reclaim the Kree home world from a Phalanx invasion, during which Praxagora is killed by Ultron.

-During the Skrulls' Secret Invasion of Earth, the Super-Skrull aids Nova against the Skrulls.

-After an unexplained capture, Kl'rt is seen as a prisoner on The Raft.

-During the "Infinity" storyline, the Super-Skrull is a member of the Galactic Council.
+During the "Infinity" storyline, the Super-Skrull appears as a member of the Galactic Council.
 To repay the Avengers' efforts in the war and attain glory, Kl'rt accompanies Alliance forces to Earth to free it from occupation by Thanos and they liberate the Peak.
-After his victory in the war against the Builders, Kl'rt is crowned emperor of the reborn Skrull Empire as the alien race is settled on the planet Tarnax II.
+After his victory in the war against the Builders, Kl'rt is crowned emperor of the reborn Skrull empire as the Skrulls settle on the planet Tarnax II.

-During the "Return to Planet Hulk" story arc, the Super-Skrull arrived on the restored planet Sakaar.
-While Amadeus Cho's Hulk form was fighting the Warlord, the Super-Skrull unearthed the Time Gem and plans to use it to restore the Skrull Empire to its former glory.

-During the "Infinity Wars" storyline, Doctor Strange took the Time Gem from the Skrull sorcerer Mt'nox and used it to loop through time, creating multiple versions of himself to defeat Kl'rt.

-During the "Empyre" storyline, the Super-Skrull took part in the Kree/Skrull Alliance and was recruited by Tanalth the Pursuer to become part of Hulkling's inner circle.